 Vigorous initiatives have been in action across the globe for several decades within the physics community to increase and encourage the participation in physics by women.
 Summaries of the status and progress of women in physics may be found in the proceedings of many conferences, notably those held by the International Union of Pure and Applied Physics [3, 4, 5, 6, 7].
 These cover a landscape of interventions, ranging from national laws, institutional policy, and departmental charters, through actions to improve the attractiveness of the workplace and improve selection practices, to finding best practice in teaching and learning to encourage girls to enter science and physics.

 In this paper, we suggest a way forward for answering two questions: 1.
 What fundamental concepts are useful for physicists in understanding gender in science, and particularly, for increasing the participation of women in university physics through teaching and learning?
 2. There appears to be a larger fraction of women in the biosciences, in comparison with physics.
 What can the physics community learn from the contrasts?
-3. Why does the situation with respect to gender balance snap back towards a minority of women when initiatives come to an end?
+In investigating the second question, studies of gender gaps in the context of many nations are useful, and will show that the gender equity paradox can be tested with some aspects of the Global Survey of Physicists, 2011.

 A set of fundamental concepts is proposed for the first question.
-The focus of this work is on global or universal applicability, and is it not the aim of this work to provide a detailed review of the many helpful practices that have been developed in different regions; these will be addressed in section 5.3.
-Two answers emerging from the literature are highlighted for the second question.
-A hypothesis for answering the third question is suggested as a basis for formal studies in the future.
+The focus of this work is on global or universal applicability, and is it not the aim of this work to provide a detailed review of the many helpful initiatives that have been developed in different regions.
+Answers emerging from the literature are highlighted for the second question.
+A global survey that may shed light on the similarities and contrasts between the physics and life science disciplines is described.

-Some useful concepts
+Initial remarks

 In seeking to understand the difference between life sciences and physical sciences, a set of concepts from the broader literature prove to be useful.
 A few preliminary remarks are made at this stage.